MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

     This time the response should be informed by the information in the expenses data source.

-1. Try a few more expenses-related prompts, like `Can I claim the cost of my dinner?`
+1. Try a few more expenses-related prompts, like `What about a hotel?` or `Can I claim the cost of my dinner?`

 ## Summary